nextauthjs/next-auth/www/docs/getting-started/client.md

 - Client Side: **Yes**
 - Server Side: No

-Using the `signOut()` method ensures the user ends back on the page they started on after completing the sign out flow.
+In order to logout, use the `signOut()` method to ensure the user ends back on the page they started on after completing the sign out flow.
 It also handles CSRF tokens for you automatically.

 It reloads the page in the browser when complete.